Arthur Lehman Goodhart: Career

 Rejected for service with British forces in World War I, in 1914, Goodhart became a member of the U.S. forces when the U.S. joined the war in 1917; he became counsel to the U.S. mission to Poland, in 1919.

 Goodhart was called to the bar by the Inner Temple 1919, and became a fellow of Corpus Christi College, Cambridge, and university lecturer in jurisprudence; he edited the Cambridge Law Journal, 1921–5, and the Law Quarterly Review, 1926.
 In 1931 he moved to Oxford to become professor of jurisprudence.
+During WWII, he helped Giles Alington as coordinator of the wartime Short Leave Courses at Balliol College, Oxford.
 He gave up that chair when he became Master of University College, Oxford, 1951–63.
 Subsequently, he was an Honorary Fellow of the college until his death in 1978.
 In 1952 he delivered the Hamlyn Lectures.

 As a member of the Law Revision Committee, Goodhart helped to promote improvements in various branches of the law.

 Personal life

 Arthur Goodhart was married to Cecily Goodhart (née Carter), a devout Anglican.
 They had three children: Sir Philip Goodhart; William Goodhart, Lord Goodhart of Youlbury; and Charles Goodhart (after whom Goodhart's law is named).